 Why You Need a Home Inspection

-There are a number of key home issues that most home inspectors do not address because they do not have the requisite certifications to do so.
-These include:
+There are a number of crucial home issues that most home inspectors do not address because they do not have the requisite certifications to do so, such as:

 - Lead Paint

 - Radon Gas

 There are, however, a few key items that every home inspector should check for, so make sure to ask about the following six categories, because a failure to do so could potentially cost you thousands of dollars in repairs not covered by home insurance.

 Most home shoppers know the simple plumbing check tricks, such as turning on the shower and then flushing the toilet to see if it causes any change in water temperature or pressure.
 Unfortunately, as with most of the key items on this list, the real plumbing issues are concealed behind the bathroom tile work, making it challenging to identify problems.
 A home inspector should check for even minute leaks or any evidence of seepage.